Hayley M. Cohen

 Abstract:

-Scholars and journalists are increasingly concerned about the rise of extremist nominees in primary elections.
-And yet in at least 17 open primary states, swathes of ideologically diverse voters are eligible to participate in primaries of parties with which they do not identify.
-Yet this behavior remains rare, even as voters' fears of extremism and democratic backsliding in the opposing party mount.
+Scholars express widespread concern about the pressure primary elections place on candidates to adopt ideologically extreme positions.
+Yet, in at least 17 open primary states, swathes of ideologically diverse voters are eligible to participate in primaries of parties with which they do not identify.
+This behavior remains rare, even as many elections are only competitive in the primary, leaving voters not of the dominant party without a say in the decisive electoral contest.
 Why?
 We propose three explanations.
 First, voters believe that participating in opposing party primaries goes against their affective partisan instincts and their understanding of democratic norms.
 Second, candidates running in primaries may not be sufficiently appealing to opposing partisans to motivate crossover voting.
 Third, campaigns may not make efforts to encourage crossover voting.
-Across four pre-registered survey and field experiments, we find support for all three mechanisms and show that crossover voting can be encouraged in both survey experimental and real-world contexts.
-We argue that this unusual form of voter behavior offers the opportunity to restrain extremism in intra-party elections and that behavioral changes rather than institutional reforms are a viable short-term solution to mitigating polarization.
+Across four preregistered survey and field experiments, we find support for all three mechanisms and show that it is feasible to encourage crossover voting in both survey experimental and real-world contexts - and that circumstances of elections dramatically affect voter propensity to crossover.
+We argue that this hitherto unusual form of voter behavior is necessary for institutional reforms that seek to reduce the polarizing pressure of partisan primaries to realize their goals, and is a key path for voters opposite the majority party in single-party districts to make their vote count.

 “Homevoters on the statewide stage: Does homeownership change participation in state elections?”